tzoltak/logdataLimeSurvey/README.md

+# *logdataLimeSurvey* v.1.1

-# Log-data collection in LimeSurvey
+# Log-data collection in *LimeSurvey*

-This repository contains code of the JavaScript applet that was designed to collect log-data (paradata) describing actions overtaken by respondent while completing on-line survey on the [*LimeSurvey*](https://www.limesurvey.org/) web-survey platform.
+This repository contains code of a JavaScript applet that was designed to collect log-data (paradata) describing actions overtaken by respondent while completing on-line survey on the [*LimeSurvey*](https://www.limesurvey.org/) web-survey platform.

 Applet is developed as a part of the scientific project [Understanding response styles in self-report data: consequences, remedies and sources](https://rstyles.ifispan.edu.pl/en/) financed by the National Science Centre (NCN) research grant ([2019/33/B/HS6/00937](https://projekty.ncn.gov.pl/en/index.php?projekt_id=446393)) and carried out at the Institute of Philosophy and Sociology of the Polish Academy of Sciences.